 - Insoluble fiber eg: berries, spinach, cocount and peas

-you always have so why are you puttin on weight still?
+the same healthy diet of whole foods you always have so why are you putting on weight still?

 The thought of having to starve and flog yourself as you did in your 20’s is crushing.
 Back then your diet consisted of lettuce leaves and low fat cottage cheese on a cracker and at least 4 times a week you wrestled your way into a leotard to do jazzercise!